На русском языке

 ~ \frac{ d } {d \tau }\left(\frac{ dx^i } {d \tau } \right) + \Gamma^i_{ks} \frac{ dx^k } {d \tau } \frac{ dx^s } {d \tau } = \frac {1}{\rho_0}g^{in} F_{nk} j^k = -\frac {1}{\rho_0} \nabla_k W^{ik}.

-If this density changes with time, its derivative specifies the term for the reactive force, analogous to the well-known Meshcherskiy formula in classical mechanics for bodies of variable mass.
-[13] The equation of motion of CTG has the meaning of the law of conservation of energy-momentum of matter which is under the action of forces in the electromagnetic, gravitational and other fields.
-In contrast to this, the equation of motion of GTR reflects only equivalence principle (the acceleration of the fall is equal to the acceleration originating from the curvature of spacetime and from the non-gravitational forces), and is not connected with the law of conservation of energy-momentum.
-Therefore, in GTR there is no definite limiting transition to STR, i.e. to the case of weak fields, which would be based on the principle of conformity and the laws of conservation of physical quantities such as energy, momentum and angular momentum.
-[14]
+If this density changes with time, its derivative specifies the term for reactive force, analogous to the well-known Meshcherskiy formula in classical mechanics for bodies of variable mass.
+[18] The equation of motion of CTG has the meaning of the law of conservation of energy and momentum of matter which is under action of forces in electromagnetic, gravitational and other fields.
+In contrast to this, the equation of motion of GTR reflects only equivalence principle (the acceleration of the fall is equal to the acceleration originating from the curvature of spacetime and from the non-gravitational forces), and is not connected with the law of conservation of energy and momentum.
+Therefore, in GTR there is no definite limiting transition to STR, i.e. to the case of weak fields, which would be based on the correspondence principle and the laws of conservation of physical quantities such as energy, momentum and angular momentum.
+[19]

-In the presence of the moving matter and propagating waves the solution of the equations of CTG becomes significantly more complicated.
-Due to the motion of the sources of energy-momentum and their interaction with each other, the metric tensor in the considered reference frame becomes dependent on time.
-This leads to the change of the motion of the matter and waves, and the change of the field strengths, including due to the contribution of the changing metric tensor.
-As a result, the gravitational field equations, the equations for the metric and the equations of motion become coupled and must be solved simultaneously.
-Since these equations contain partial derivatives up to the second order, the exact solution is possible only in some special cases.
+In the presence of moving matter and propagating waves solution of equations of CTG becomes significantly more complicated.
+Due to motion of the sources of energy and energy flux and their interaction with each other, the metric tensor in considered reference frame becomes dependent on time.
+This leads to a change of motion of matter and waves, and a change of the field strengths, including due to contribution of changing metric tensor.
+As a result, the gravitational field equations, the equations for metric and the equations of motion become coupled and must be solved simultaneously.
+Since these equations contain partial derivatives up to second order, the exact solution is possible only in some special cases.

-For example, the metric near the massive body, taking into account the energy-momentum of its gravitational and electromagnetic field, has been calculated by Fedosin.
-[6] [15] The contribution to the metric and to the total gravitational field from the test particles is considered negligible, so that the motion of the particles is regulated only by the gravitation of the massive body.
-The standard expression for the square of the interval between two close points in all metric theories is the following:
+For example, the metric near massive body, taking into account the energy and energy flux of its gravitational and electromagnetic field, has been calculated by Fedosin.
+[6] [7] The contribution to metric and to total gravitational field from test particles is considered negligible, so that the motion of the particles is regulated only by the gravitation of massive body.
+The standard expression for the square of interval between two close points in all metric theories is the following:

 ~ds^2 \ = \ g_{\mu\nu}(x) \ dx^{\mu} \ dx^{\nu}.